 Overall, cheese wire is a pretty niche tool for the home cook.
 That being said, most varieties happen to be very cheap.
 If you buy your cheese wholesale, it probably makes sense to invest in some cheese wire.
 Even if you don’t, it can be useful for cubing and removing rinds, and it’s cheap enough that it’s worth picking some out and seeing if it works well for you.

 There are a variety of specialty cheese knives depending on the type of cheese and whether you want to crumble, slice or spread it.
 If you're not a frequent cheese eater then you can also use a utility or paring knife from one of our Chef's Vision knife sets.
-The advantage is that they're more versatile and will be useful for the majority of your food preparation tasks, as well as being beautiful to look at.
+The advantage is that they're more versatile and will be useful for the majority of your food preparation tasks, as well as being beautiful to look at and making a great gift for home cooks.